 Pumpkin Seed Mosaics – Recycle those seeds into a fun autumn craft with the directions in this post from Kinder Art.

-Three FREE Autumn Resources from my store – I can’t finish this post without including links to free resources that I’ve created for my store to celebrate fall, Halloween,and Thanksgiving.
+Two FREE Autumn Resources from my store – I can’t finish this post without including links to free resources that I’ve created for my store to celebrate fall, Halloween,and Thanksgiving.
 Click on each image to follow the link and download the free resource now.

 Thanksgiving Similes – So Much to Be Thankful For